Matt Bush (actor)

 Matthew Bush (born March 22, 1986) is an American actor, best known for the film Adventureland and his AT&T Rollover Minutes commercials.
 He starred in the TBS comedy Glory Daze as Eli Feldman, a freshman who rushes the wildest fraternity on a 1980s college campus.
-He also featured in a 2018 Pizza Hut commercial and plays Andy Cogan on The Goldbergs.
+He also featured in a 2018 Pizza Hut commercial and played Andy Cogan on The Goldbergs.

 Life and career

 Bush was born in Philadelphia and raised in Cherry Hill, New Jersey.
-He is of Italian descent.
+He is of English and Italian descent.
 His parents, Linda and Dennis Bush, run a magic act.
 Bush attended Beck Middle School, Cherry Hill High School East and spent several semesters at Rowan University.
 He voiced the character of Pete "Petey" Kowalski in the 2006 videogame Bully (known as Canis Canem Edit outside of North America).
 He was also seen in a number of AT&T commercials as a member of a family arguing over the expiration of rollover minutes.